Sulfur is mainly produced when purifying natural gas and refining oil.

-Sulfur is a by-product of oil and gas production and refining, with this involuntary production accounting for up to 95% of traded volume.
+Today, Sulfur produced from oil and gas production and refining accounts for up to 95% of traded volume.
 Sulfur is used in a wide variety of industries, most of it after conversion into sulfuric acid, as an input for fertilizer production (70%), in metal leaching (20%) and in various chemical industries (10%).
-Globally, sulfur is typically marketed in solid form and transported in bulk around the world on board ocean going vessels.
+Globally, sulfur is typically marketed in solid form and transported in bulk around the world on-board ocean-going vessels.